notsobs/SSH-bruteforce-detection/README.md

    ```
    Set a real password on the target user partway through my wordlist so the attack had to genuinely grind through a bunch of failures before hitting success — that's what gives you the realistic "failed, failed, failed... success" pattern in the logs instead of one clean hit.

-5. **Got blocked by SSH's own defenses (twice)** — see notes below, this ate up more time than the actual attack did.

-6. **Installed Splunk on the target VM**, ingested `auth.log` as a monitored source, and wrote SPL queries to detect the attack pattern (below).
+5. **Installed Splunk on the target VM**, ingested `auth.log` as a monitored source, and wrote SPL queries to detect the attack pattern (below).

-## Notes on getting blocked — this part matters as much as the attack itself
+## Notes on getting blocked —

-Trying to actually run the brute force, I ran straight into two of SSH's own built-in protections, back to back:
+Trying to actually run the brute force, make sure you take those into notice

 - **MaxAuthTries** — limits how many attempts are allowed per single connection before SSH drops it.
 I bumped this up in `sshd_config`, but it turned out this wasn't even the real blocker in my case.
 - **PerSourcePenalties** — this is the actual thing that got me.
 It's a newer OpenSSH feature (default on 9.8+, which ships with Ubuntu 24.04) that tracks failed attempts *per source IP* and starts penalizing/dropping connections from that IP once it decides there's been too many failures too fast.
 Way more aggressive than MaxAuthTries and not something I'd used before.

 **The fix**: instead of straight up disabling it, I used `PerSourcePenaltyExemptList <kali-ip>` to whitelist my attacker VM specifically.
 Felt like the more "correct" way to do it — same as how you'd whitelist your own red team infra on a real engagement instead of nuking a security control just to make your test work.

-**The dumb bug in the middle of all this**: my first attempt at the exempt-list fix straight up didn't work, and turned out the line I added had landed right under a block of commented-out example config and picked up a `#` in front of it — so it looked like it was set, but SSH was completely ignoring it.
-Caught it by comparing `sshd -T` (which shows the actual *running* config, not just the file) against a plain `grep` of the file itself — the mismatch between the two told me something was silently not applying.

 ## Detection Logic (SPL)
 Full queries live in [`spl-queries/`](spl-queries/) — here's the two that matter most.